The best pan and tilt tripod heads in 2023: precise control for your camera

 The head comes with a 7cm rubberized Arca-Swiss type plate, and the quick release holder can be rotated through 90° (essentially giving you a fourth controllable movement.
 This helps you switch from portrait to landscape, and makes it easier to shoot overhead and below.

-This is the head to go for if travelling light is your top priority
+Vanguard's is a good head to go for if travelling light is a priority.

 Specifications